jlf599/JetstreamAPITutorial/PEARC18.md

 ```
 *There's a reason to allow icmp.
 It's a contentious topic, but we recommend leaving it open. http://shouldiblockicmp.com/

-If you wanted to allow connectivity within a mini-cluster; i.e. if you boot more than one instance, this rule allows for communications amongst all those instances (assumes your internal network will be 10.0.0.0/24). *We won't need this today*
+If you wanted to allow connectivity within a mini-cluster; i.e. if you boot more than one instance, this rule allows for communications amongst all those instances (assumes your internal network will be 10.0.0.0/24).

 ```
 openstack security group rule create --proto tcp --dst-port 1:65535 --remote-ip 10.0.0.0/24 ${OS_USERNAME}-global-ssh